This white paper aims to:

 What is ISO 9001?

-ISO 9001 is a standard that sets out the requirements for a quality management system.
-It helps businesses and organizations be more efficient and improve customer satisfaction.
+ISO 9001 is a standard that defines the requirements for a quality management system.
+It has been helping businesses and organizations to increase efficiency and improve customer satisfaction since 1987.
+ISO 9001 is updated regularly to maintain relevance to the current business environment.
+The current version was published in September 2015 (ISO 9001:2015).

-ISO 9001:2015 focuses on ensuring customer satisfaction - whether consumer, end-user, or regulatory body - and recognises the way globalization is changing modern business.
-As ISO-9001 is designed to be flexible for use by different types of organizations, it deliberately does not specify what the objectives relating to “quality” or “meeting customer needs” should be.
-Instead, it requires organizations to define these objectives themselves and continually improve their processes in order to reach them.
+As ISO 9001:2015 is flexible any type of organization, it deliberately does not specify what the “quality” or “meeting customer needs” objectives should be.
+Instead, it requires organizations to define these objectives themselves and continually improve their processes in order to reach them, using a risk-based approach.

 ISO-9001 has a new structure and now follows the same overall High-Level-Structure (HLS), developed within the ISO community, as other ISO management system standards.
 This provides consistency and makes it easier for anyone using multiple management systems (e.g. environmental management, quality management).